Beaches? Tick. Nightlife? Tick. Proximity to some of the world’s most exciting theme parks? Double tick.

 With something for the whole traveling family, fun is never far away at Grand Prix Tampa.

-7 – Ride a hop-on-hop-off craft brewery tour
+9 – Get refreshed on a craft brewery tour

 Who’s ready for a drink?

-Hop on the bus where a friendly, designated driver stops at a dozen different breweries, restaurants, and bars around Tampa.
+Join a beer tasting tour and stop at a dozen different craft breweries, restaurants and bars around Tampa.

 Visitors can’t get enough of Cigar City Brewing, a local favorite that offers everything from tangerine sour ales to imperial porters (which pack a punch), along with a cheeky handmade cigar or two!